Family in the United States: Adopted children

 Adopted children are children that were given up at birth, abandoned or were unable to be cared for by their biological parents.
 They may have been put into foster care before finding their permanent residence.
 It is particularly hard for adopted children to get adopted from foster care: 50,000 children were adopted in 2001.
 The average age of these children was 7, which shows that fewer older children were adopted.

 Modern family models

 Same-sex marriage, adoption, and child rearing

 Same-sex parents are gay, lesbian, or bisexual couples that choose to raise children.
 Nationally, 66% of female same-sex couples and 44% of male same-sex couples live with children under eighteen years old.
-In the 2000 United States Census, there were 594,000 households that claimed to be headed by same-sex couples, with 72% of those having children.
+In the 2000 United States census, there were 594,000 households that claimed to be headed by same-sex couples, with 72% of those having children.
 In July 2004, the American Psychological Association concluded that "Overall results of research suggests that the development, adjustment, and well-being of children with lesbian and gay and bisexual parents do not differ markedly from that of children with heterosexual parents."

+Transgender parenting

+Many studies show that transgender peoples are equally committed to and invested in their families in comparison to other family structures.
+However, there are reasons for familial destruction when a trans person "comes out" as so.
+This is most likely due to fear.
+There is a lot of fear surrounding the transgender community, and the negative stigma can lead to familial alienation.
+When looking at, more specifically, the trans parent-child relationship, we see that those who identify as transgender claim that their relationships to their children were overall good in nature.
+The parent-child relational reports among trans parents were primarily positive.
+While these statistics are positive, transgender parenting does have some barriers.
+Some include biological relatedness, physical limitations, or lack of legal protections.
+Specifically, with biological relatedness, trans people felt as though it was nearly impossible to attain.
+Hormonal treatments, surgeries, and the inability to use "traditional" methods all posed a challenge.
+All this to say, transgender familial relationships were mostly good overall, yet there were a few blockades.
+It is also important to recognize that trans familial relationships and experiences in general are different from gay, lesbian, or bisexual experiences.